lunakurame/squirrel-tale/doc/nutcracker.md

 If PARAMs 2, 3, 4 are defined, it checks the condition before jumping and if the result is `false`, it jumps to the next line instead of the defined label.
 `PARAM1` might be a variable name.
-- `map PARAM1 PARAM2`
+- `map PARAM1 PARAM2 PARAM3`
-If `PARAM1` is not defined, throws a warning.
-Otherwise, loads map named `PARAM1`, variant `PARAM2`.
+If `PARAM1` or `PARAM2` is not defined, throws a warning.
+Otherwise, loads map named `PARAM2`, variant `PARAM3` and places the player in the place defined by entrance `PARAM1` in the map file.
 Always jumps to the next instruction.
-`PARAM1` and `PARAM2` might be variable names.
+`PARAM1`, `PARAM2` and `PARAM3` might be variable names.
 - `nop PARAM1`
 If `PARAM1` is not defined or is not numeric, jumps to the next instruction.
 Otherwise, waits for `PARAM1` milliseconds, then jumps to the next instruction.